keoja/hyperledger-ansible/README.md

 ## Starting the Fabric

 A number of shell scripts have been prepared to act as shortcuts to invoking Ansible with various playbooks.
 They reside in the `bin` directory.
-When the `fabrichosts` file is property customized one can provision them for Docker with:
+When the `fabrichosts` file is properly customized, one can provision all of the machines with:

 ```
     cd hyperledger-ansible